HimmelKreis4865/SuperVanish/README.md

 Supervanish is a very new vanish plugin.
 It want's to be the best vanish plugin, so please give me ideas on my discord ( https://discord.gg/bhZSrGJ ) or write an issue!
+**I will fix it in next time!
+So please download only the oldest Build!**

 # Features